icrawler/LoveNoise/README.md

 ###:setmap(map)
 Sets the mapping function to use when evaluating values.
 If the function is called with no arguments, it's set to nil.

+###:eval(...)
+Evaluates the value of the combined noise functions at a given position (up to 4 dimensions are possible.)

+###:evaluate(i, pos)
+Evaluates the value of the ith noise function at a given position (up to 4 dimensions are possible.)

 Available Noise Functions
 -------------------------